The Science of Medicine. The Art of Healing.

-Our school is a national leader in community-based medical education, providing clinical training at seven major teaching hospitals.
+Our school is a national leader in community-based medical education, providing clinical training at nine major teaching hospitals.
 Two of these institutions are premier federal hospitals and another one operates the busiest emergency department in the state of Ohio.

-Over the past 30 years, the Boonshoft School of Medicine, Dayton Children’s Hospital and the United States Air Force have partnered to offer the the nation’s only civilian-military integrated pediatric residency program.
-Currently 48 residents are being trained in this program, and will go on to serve our local community as well as communities around the world.
+For more than 30 years, the Boonshoft School of Medicine, Dayton Children’s Hospital and the U.S. Air Force have partnered to offer the nation’s only civilian-military integrated pediatric residency program, one of six civilian-military residency programs at Wright State training 135 military residents.